wtprince/tizen-docs/docs/application/native/guides/multimedia/media-content.md

     }
     ```

 3. To find the media items, use the `media_info_foreach_media_from_db()` function with the defined callback.
-The function is synchronous, and it blocks until the callback has been called for all items or the callback returns `false`.To find only a subset of the items, use a filter.
+The function is synchronous, and it blocks until the callback has been called for all items or the callback returns `false`.

+   To find only a subset of the items, use a filter.
 If you want to find all items, set the filter parameter to `NULL`.

     ```
     ret = media_info_foreach_media_from_db(filter, gallery_media_item_cb, &all_item_list);